 The Jabra Evolve2 85 Wireless are better office headphones than the Jabra Evolve2 65 Wireless.
 The 85's over-ear design and ANC feature block out more ambient noise than the on-ear 65.
 The 85 are also more comfortable and have more features in the Jabra Sound+ companion app.
 That said, the 65 have much longer continuous battery life and a better-performing boom microphone.

 The Bose 700 Headphones Wireless and Jabra Evolve2 85 Wireless are evenly matched over-ear office-oriented headphones.
 The Jabra have more intuitive controls, a longer continuous battery life, and are easier to carry around.
-They also provide a more customizable listening experience, as only the Jabra have a graphic EQ and audio presets in their companion app.
 However, the Bose are better-built, have lower Bluetooth latency, and an integrated microphone that's more effective at filtering out ambient noise than the Jabra's boom mic.